Krakor92/some-custom-dataviews/jukebox/README.md

 Right now, there is only two custom types available: `link` and `date`.
 To tell the view that one of your field is a link or date, you must go to the global options of the `view.js` just above the variables mentionned above.
 You'll see a variable named `CUSTOM_FIELDS` with several call to the `.set()` method below.
 To specify your own field, simply duplicate one line below and change the first string with the name of your field and the second string with its type

+### Buttons

+Right now there is a top bar at the top right of this view that contains some buttons.
+Here they are:

+#### The (Youtube) playlist button

+When clicked on, it will create an anonymous playlist on youtube with the first 50 youtube links rendered in your grid.
+The number limitation is set by Youtube unfortunatly...

+There are two global constants that you can change to increase or decrease the threshold of music you will accept in your generated playlist.
+The first one is `MAX_T_ACCEPTED_TO_BE_PART_OF_PLAYLIST` and the second is `MAX_LENGTH_ACCEPTED_TO_BE_PART_OF_PLAYLIST`.
+For more explanation, look inside view.js

+From experience, I often have problems with this button.
+On mobile,  it sometimes doesn't create the playlist at the first press.
+In that case, I usually exit the video, come back to this view and press the button again to make it work.
+It's a bit tedious, but I've gotten used to it.

+When I use it on desktop, it works but I have to go to the open tab once for Youtube to trigger the playlist behavior.
+As above, I can't solve this problem but it's not really a problem since it takes 3 seconds to work around it.

+#### The + button

+When clicked on, it will create a new `Untitled.md` file at the location specified in the const variable `DEFAULT_SCORE_DIRECTORY`.

+If you already have a file named `Untitled.md` there, it will report an error and do nothing.

+#### The last cell

+Same effect as the + button but located at the end of the grid

 ### View options / settings